 The EU Omnibus Directive law, designed to protect consumers in the EU or EEA who shop online, requires some sellers to offer a minimum 14-day return and refund policy, also known as a “right of withdrawal” to orders shipping to the EU.
-These sellers are also required to display information to EU or EEA buyers, such as name, location and contact info in their public pages.
+These sellers are also required to display information to EU or EEA buyers, such as their business registration number and business address in their public pages.

 We urge Etsy shops to understand whether the law applies to you and update your shop policies and facilitate returns as needed to comply with EU law.

 Etsy Support cannot help you decide if you need to comply or are in compliance with the EU Omnibus Directive.
 Consult with a local legal professional if you have further questions.
 This article is for informational purposes only and isn't intended as legal advice.
 The reader assumes all responsibility for any and all use of this information.
 This page may be updated periodically.